Goran-Arsov/freshjots-append/README.md

 ## Pricing

-Requires a Fresh Jots [Dev tier](https://freshjots.com/pricing) account ($99/yr) or higher.
+Requires a Fresh Jots [Pro tier](https://freshjots.com/pricing) account ($149/yr) or higher.
 The Action itself is free and MIT-licensed.

 ## License